-Each of the above tenets has positive and negative aspects.
-On the one hand, the European jus sanguinis doctrine, in principle protects from statelessness all children born to European parents, irrespectively of the place in which the child is born.
-On the other, this principle of inheritance of citizenship by blood line, leaves the assumption that, 'children born to non-European nationals in Europe should be citizens of elsewhere'.145 The jus soli principle, however, is also not a silver bullet for eradicating statelessness, as it opens a dangerous path to statelessness when children are born outside the country of their parents, as the nationality is not passed through the bloodline.
-It can also be subject to discriminatory practices that will preclude certain categories of citizens from being recognized.146
+for eradicating statelessness, as it opens a dangerous path to statelessness when children are born outside the country of their parents, as the nationality is not passed through the bloodline.
+It can also be subject to discriminatory practices that will preclude certain categories of citizens from being recognised.147

-In conclusion, the most effective way to tackle statelessness (or comparable status) at birth is through an interlinked approach to nationality laws.
-A simple legislative safeguard that protects children who would be otherwise stateless, has the potential, if applied in a consistent and non-discriminatory manner, to successfully prevent stateless, as it will stop the vicious circle of inherited statelessness.
+In conclusion, the most effective way to tackle statelessness (or any comparable status) at birth is through an interlinked approach to nationality laws.
+A simple legislative safeguard that protects children who would be otherwise stateless has the potential, if applied in a consistent and non-discriminatory manner, to successfully prevent statelessness, as it will stop the vicious circle of inherited statelessness.
 Currently, thanks to the pressure by many CSOs and the UNHCR, and the mainstreaming of the two existing stateless conventions, most EU MS have some safeguard in their domestic legislation to protect children from statelessness.
-However, and as it will be demonstrated in the next chapters, in the majority of EU Member-States there is an inherent lack of willingness to grant nationality to children born to non-nationals.
+However, as will be demonstrated in the next chapters, in the majority of EU MS there is an inherent lack of willingness to grant nationality to children born to non-nationals.
 This shapes the laws adopted but also their implementation, as they are often applied in a discriminatory manner and with various administrative barriers.